 This particular discussion is meant to provide an account of the understanding of the information contained in each Table, including an explanation of the relationship that exists between different variables in the applicable situation where the local anesthetic agent is needed for dealing with anal diseases in a community health setting.
-The findings would give some insight into future investigations on improving care practices concerning demographic features, procedural, and clinical findings.
+The findings would give some insight about future investigations on improving care practices with respect to demographic features procedural, and clinical findings.